nondescryptid/opendoc-state-court-judgments/2019_SGMC_17/report.md

 **Any place (open to the air or otherwise) to which members of the public have access as of right** or by virtue of express or implied permission, whether or not on payment of a fee, whether or not access to the place may be restricted at particular times or for particular purposes, and whether or not it is an “approved place” within the meaning of the Public Entertainments and Meetings Act (Cap.
 257); or…\[Emphasis added\]

 8       I agree with the prosecution’s submission at \[10\] that the offence under section 16(2)(a) of the POA is one of strict liability.
-Such an interpretation has also been affirmed by the High Court in previous cases[\[note: 1\]](#Ftn_1), which appeals against conviction for similar offences have been dismissed.
+Such an interpretation has also been affirmed by the High Court in previous cases[^1], which appeals against conviction for similar offences have been dismissed.
 Further, this is also supported by the Explanatory Statement to the Public Order Bill, which states:

 Where a public assembly or public procession in respect of which no permit has been granted… takes place, each person who organises \[or takes part in\] a public assembly… is guilty of an offence.